Hydration & Dachshunds: Why Water Intake Matters

 4. Health Conditions or Medication

 Some dachshunds — especially seniors — may deal with medical issues that affect thirst.
-Certain medications, including diuretics or steroids, can increase water loss.
+Certain medications, including diuretics or steroids, can increase water loss; dogs taking steroids may experience increased thirst and should be monitored closely.

 Conversely, pain, anxiety, or illness might reduce their natural urge to drink.